sathyarajr1991/TestVagrantTestAssignment/README.md

 [ After installation: ]

 	- Go to this repository location -(https://github.com/sathyarajr1991/TestVagrantTestAssignment.git)
-	- Tap on Code, Download ZIP file
+	- Tap on Code, Download ZIP file or clone it to Local drive.
 	- launch Eclipse IDE
 	- select 'File -> Import... -> Maven(Existing Maven Projects)'
 	- select the 'pom.xml' file of this project.'